-NOTE: We just had a two-hour webinar on performing in schools where we covered what schools want, how to put a show together, pricing, marketing and more.
+NOTE: We recently had a two-hour webinar on performing in schools where we covered what schools want, how to put a show together, pricing, marketing and more.
 The replay video is available for purchase at the Performing in Schools: How to Create and Book Your Show page.

 I’ll never forget my first performance for a group of school kids.

 It was January 1995, and at the time I was what you would call a “gigging musician.”